 You applied for your dream job at a Fortune 500 company, and they want to meet you in person.
 Now comes the part that trips up many candidates: How to respond to those unpredictable interview questions?

 A survey by staffing firm Accountemps found that hiring managers tend to stick to a few tried-and-true queries, with an occasional curveball thrown in to keep you on your toes.
 Most interviewers start with something along the lines of “Tell me about yourself.”

-I spoke with Bill Driscoll, district president for Accountemps.
+I spoke with Bill Driscoll, a district president for Accountemps.
 An expert in recruiting and hiring, Driscoll shed light on some common — and not-so-common — interview questions, as well as other interview tips for landing the job you want.